tpoechtrager/osxcross/README.md

 Download the SDK version (links below) you want to the tarball/ (important!) directory.

-Then ensure you have the following installed on your Linux box:
+Then ensure you have the following installed on your Linux/FreeBSD box:

 `Clang 3.2+`, `llvm-devel`, `automake`, `autogen`, `libtool`,
 `libxml2-devel` (<=10.5 only), `uuid-devel`, `openssl-devel` and the `bash shell`.